Coherent transfer of singlet-triplet qubit states in an architecture of triple quantum dots: Abstract

 \section{Abstract}

-{ We propose two schemes to coherently transfer arbitrary quantum states of the two electron singlet-triplet qubit across an empty chain of quantum dots.
+We propose two schemes to coherently transfer arbitrary quantum states of the two-electron singlet-triplet qubit across a chain of 3 quantum dots.
 The schemes are based on electrical control over the detuning energy of the quantum dots.
-The first scheme is a pulse-gating scheme, requiring dc pulses and engineering of inter- and intra-dot Coulomb energies.
-The second scheme is based on the adiabatic theorem, requiring time-dependent linear control of the detuning energy through avoided crossings at a rate that the system remains in the ground state.
-We simulate the transfer fidelity for 3 dots using typical experimental parameters for silicon quantum dots, then generalize our results to arbitrary number of dots.
-Our results give state transfer fidelities in excess of 98.7\% and 99.3\%, and at sub-nanosecond and tens of nanosecond timescales, for the pulse-gated and adiabatic schemes, respectively. }
+The first is a pulse-gated scheme, requiring dc pulses and engineering of inter- and intra-dot Coulomb energies.
+The second scheme is based on the adiabatic theorem, requiring time-dependent control of the detuning energy through avoided crossings at a rate that the system remains in the ground state.
+We simulate the transfer fidelity using typical experimental parameters for silicon quantum dots.
+Our results give state transfer fidelities between $94.3\% <\mathcal{F}< 99.5\%$ at sub-ns gate times for the pulse-gated scheme and between $75.4\% <\mathcal{F}< 99.0\%$ at tens of ns for the adiabatic scheme.
+Taking into account dephasing from charge noise, we obtain state transfer fidelities between $94.0\% <\mathcal{F}< 99.2\%$ for the pulse-gated scheme and between $64.9\% <\mathcal{F}< 93.6\%$ for the adiabatic scheme.